Health Benefits Implications of Reduction of Hours, Furloughs, and Layoffs Created by Coronavirus Pandemic

 A potential unintended consequence of reducing working hours or furloughing employees:

 - Individuals may no longer be eligible to stay on their employer’s health plan

 - If they are permitted to stay on the plan, the cost may be higher

 The plan document for health coverage often includes average hours of service or active employee status eligibility requirements to determine coverage offered and employee cost.
 In certain circumstances, employees may remain on their employer health plan through COBRA, but it is most likely cost-prohibitive given employees would have to pay the entire premium while working fewer or no hours.

 Businesses who want to help their employees stay on their health plan at the same rate are encouraged to contact their carriers, understand eligibility requirements, and if necessary, request flexibility.
-Many carriers have been working with employers to ease eligibility requirements during the emergency, provided employers continue to pay premiums.

 Potential financial impact on applicable large employer

 Applicable Large Employers (ALEs) may face potential financial consequences under the Affordable Care Act’s Employer Shared Responsibility (ESR) provisions, if some employees currently working reduced hours or furloughed employees are no longer eligible for a health plan.

 In general, ALEs must offer adequate and affordable health insurance coverage to full-time employees (and their dependents) or risk the IRS potentially assessing a penalty under Internal Revenue Code Section 4980H if a full-time employee receives a premium tax credit.
 Potential assessments can be significant.
 These aspects were always in place, but the COVID-19 pandemic placed a spotlight on what can happen in such situations.